theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added Upgraded Flame Tank texture
 3. Flame weapon particle effects would still be used when EMPed
 	* Added new state to disable particle effects when EMPed
-#### Specter
-1. Unit will rotate body to fire after deployed
-	* Remove requirement RotateToTargetWhenAiming
-2. Black Hand variant could not be cloaked with NOD Cloaking Field Support Power
-	* Restored ability for it to be cloaked and defaulted parameters
-3. Black Hand will randomly play NOD voice sounds referencing stealth.
-(This is due to inheriting NOD Specter and not removing sounds)
-	* Removed NOD variant sound
 #### Redeemer
 1. Had an issue when NOD Confessor or BH Black Disciple are the last member of an upgraded squad of NOD Militants, BH Confessor Squad or Militant Squad entering the Redeemer will cause the unit to freeze
-	* Added NOD Confesor and BH Black Disciple to the CanAlwaysEnter and PassengerFilter
+	* Added NOD Confessor and BH Black Disciple to the CanAlwaysEnter and PassengerFilter
 2. Flame weapon particle effects would still be when after EMPed
 	* Added new state to disable particle effects when EMPed
 3. Turrets do not rotate, despite being able to attack 360 degrees